jokteur/BM-Segmenter/README.md

 # Welcome to the BM-Segmenter project

 The BM-Segmenter projects aims to simplify image segmentation in the Bio-Medical setting.
-This program should provide all the tools for a researcher that has no programming and machine-learning experience to easily create automatic segmentations models.

-## Prototype
-Although this software is under development, there is a fully functional prototype that has been developed previously.
-See [this page](prototype.md) for information about the prototype.

-## Features

-* [ ] Create and import projects
-* [ ] Create and import datasets (from CT dicoms and normal png / jpeg images)
-* [ ] Tools for image segmentation
-* [ ] Tools for training machine learning models on datasets
-* [ ] Tools for measurements on datasets and export to csv
+This program allows to :
+- Import and visualize DICOM images
+- Create and edit segmentation masks on the images
+- Compute the surface of the segmented regions

+Optionally, a machine learning model can be used to automatically generate image segmentations.
+Such machine learning model can be trained with the code provided in [this project](https://github.com/damienmaier/l3-segmentation).

 ## State of the project

-This project is currently developped at the [Lausanne University Hospital](https://www.lausanneuniversityhospital.com/home) (known as CHUV).
-Currently, this tools is in a experimental phase.
-To see the state of the implemented features, please visit [this page](https://github.com/jokteur/BM-Segmenter/wiki/Outline-of-the-project).
+This project is currently developed at the [Lausanne University Hospital](https://www.lausanneuniversityhospital.com/home) (known as CHUV), under the supervision of Dr. Fabio Becce.
+Its main contributors are [Joachim Koerfer](https://github.com/jokteur/) and [Damien Maier](https://github.com/damienmaier/).

+## How to build

+[This page](build.md) provides detailed instructions on setting up the project, building it and distributing it.

+## Code documentation

+[This page](doc.md) documents some aspects of the design of the software.